kyma-project/kyma/docs/helm-broker/docs/03-01-create-bundles.md

    │    │   └── values.yaml                  # Default configuration values in this plan for a chart defined in the `chart` directory
    │    └── ....
    │
-   └── docs/                                 # A directory which contains a documentation for this bundle
+   └── docs/                                 # A directory which contains documentation for this bundle
         ├── meta.yaml                        # A file which contains metadata information about documentation for this bundle ├── {assets}                         # Files with documentation and assets └── ....